sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers MUST support the generation of JWT encoded responses from the UserInfo Endpoint.
 Responding unsigned JSON objects when neither signing nor encryption are requested by the Client as part of the `userinfo_signed_response_alg` and
 `userinfo_encrypted_response_alg` Client metadata parameters registered as part of Client Registration is OPTIONAL.
 Signed responses MUST be signed by the OpenID Provider's key, and encrypted responses MUST be encrypted with the authorized Client's public key.
 Please refer to [Algorithms](#algorithms) for more information on cryptographic algorithms and keys.

-## Request Objects
-OpenID Providers MUST accept requests containing a request object signed by the Client's private key.
-Servers MUST validate the signature on such requests against the Client's registered public key.
-OpenID Connect Providers MUST accept request objects encrypted to the provider's public key.

-OpenID Providers SHOULD accept request objects by reference using the `request_uri` parameter.
-The request object can be either hosted by the Client or pushed prior to the Authentication Request to the OpenID Provider.
-OpenID Providers MUST verify the `request_uri` is referencing a trusted location.

-Both of these methods allow for Clients to create a request that is protected from tampering through the browser, allowing for a higher security and privacy mode of operation for Clients and applications that require it.
-Clients are not required to use request objects, but OpenID Providers are required to support requests using them.

-* TODO: contrary to OIDC core, use unique requests and no overrides in CGI parameters.
-That is in line with PAR (still under development).

-## Authentication Context
-Whereas the OpenID Connect iGov profile recommends the use of Vectors of Trust (`vot`) to determine the amount of trust to be placed digital transactions, using Authentication Context Class References (`acr`) instead is RECOMMENDED by this profile, due to their better alignment to the Levels of Assurance (LoA) defined by the `eIDAS` standards that are used in the European Union.

-OpenID Providers SHOULD use eIDAS Level of Assurance (LoA) values for the `acr` Claim, but MAY use different values if eIDAS is not applicable.

-OpenID Providers MUST provide a Level of Assurance as `acr` value that is at least the requested Level of Assurance value requested by the Client (either via the `acr_values` or `claims` parameters).

-OpenID Providers MUST NOT provide Authentication Methods References (`amr`), but MUST use Authentication Context Class References (`acr`) instead.

-Clients MAY send an `vtr` (Vectors of Trust Request) parameter.
-If both the `vtr` and `acr_values` are in the request, the `acr_values` MUST take precedence and the `vtr` MUST be ignored.

-## Vectors of Trust
-OpenID Providers MAY provide `vot` (Vectors of Trust) and `vtm` (Vector Trust Mark) values in ID Tokens only if the `acr` claim is not requested by the Client (either via the `acr_values` or `claims` parameters).
-More information on Vectors of Trust is provided in [[RFC8485]].

 ## Discovery
 The OpenID Connect Discovery [[OpenID.Discovery]] standard provides a standard, programatic way for Clients to obtain configuration details for communicating with OpenID Providers.
 Discovery is an important part of building scalable federation ecosystems.
 Compliant OpenID Providers under this profile MUST publish their server metadata to help minimize configuration errors and support automation for scaleable deployments.